 *How did we do it?

 We took demographic data from Dave’s Redistricting GitHub, which was based on citizen voting age population (CVAP) at the voting precinct level from 2020.
 Voting turnout data by voting precinct was obtained for the 2022 election through Indy.gov.
-Precinct data was aggregated to census block group level through first determining which block groups overlapped with which voting precincts via the ArcGIS spatial join match option of “largest overlap.”
+Precinct data (voter turnout data and CVAP data) was aggregated to census block group level through first determining which block groups overlapped with which voting precincts via the ArcGIS spatial join match option of “largest overlap.”
 While this has limitations by making assumptions about non-exact overlaps of grouped precincts and census block groups, it provides the best possible approximation based on available data.
-Then, values by block group were determined by calculating a weighted mean based on registered voters by precinct.
+Then, CVAP values by block group were determined by calculating a weighted mean based on registered voters by precinct.
 CVAP values were all rounded to the nearest percent because of some uncertainty in the data.
+Voter turnout by block group was calculated based on voter turnout data of precincts within the block groups.
 Other data was obtained from the 2021 ACS 5-YR survey at the census block group level through the R package “tidycensus.”